-- 31. In addition to incremental progression, FHDC provides the following additional payment schemes applicable to employees on the main pay framework: - When temporarily undertaking additional duties e.g. the full, or a proportion of, the duties of a higher graded post (acting up payment) - Honorarium payments e.g. for exceptional level of performance - Allowances including payments for additional hours, weekend and/or public holiday working, disturbance, eye tests, first aid, car and standby - Additional and accelerated increments e.g. for exam success on pre-determined roles and qualifications but subject to the maximum of the pay grade not being exceeded.
+- 31. In addition to incremental progression, FHDC provides the following additional payment schemes applicable to employees on the main pay framework: - When temporarily undertaking additional duties e.g. the full, or a proportion of, the duties of a higher graded post (acting up payment), or in carrying out election duties - Honorarium payments e.g. for exceptional level of performance - Allowances including payments for additional hours, weekend and/or public holiday working, disturbance, eye tests, first aid, car and standby - Additional and accelerated increments e.g. for exam success on pre-determined roles and qualifications but subject to the maximum of the pay grade not being exceeded.